-We modified the Comp Loops and the Matanuska Loop to allow 7.5 km homologated races at GPRA.
+They modified the Comp Loops and the Matanuska Loop to allow 7.5 km homologated races at GPRA.

-We built an access trail, with one bridge, that should allow for much more efficient and frequent grooming of the Flattop Trail.
+Built an access trail, with one bridge, that should allow for much more efficient and frequent grooming of the Flattop Trail.

-We installed a flagpole, removed some giant rocks from the trails that threatened our equipment, improved drainage on the trails, built more portable fencing, and installed some permanent fencing.
+Installed a flagpole, removed some giant rocks from the trails that threatened our equipment, improved drainage on the trails, built more portable fencing, and installed some permanent fencing.

 Volunteers also spread grass seed, repaired bridge approaches with rockwork and bucket-hauled fill, and stabilized erosion zones.

 Thank You Volunteers for the GPRA ski trail work this summer and fall!

 And thanks to the sponsors that supported the work.

 Recap of 2018-2019 Grooming of Nordic ski trails.